denten-books/plain-text/2-device.md

 microprocessor as the last "real" piece of writing.
 Everything written after that point is hardware, because all digital modes of representation, including text, ultimately rest on hardware architecture.
-The inability to understand hardware, in this view, precludes all higher modes of interpretation.
+The inability to understand hardware, in this view, precludes all higher modalities of reading, writing, or interpretation.

 Manovich inverts Kittler's argument into "there is only software," by which he means that in a pragmatic sense, software determines the properties of any